JackBailey/jackbailey/README.md

 Originally starting with Wordpress and hating it, I started learning HTML/CSS to recreate my [original WordPress site](https://web.archive.org/web/20221015034242/https://old.jackbailey.uk/).
 I then created several iterations of my portfolio which you can find [here](https://github.com/JackBailey/Portfolio).

-In October 2021 I started freelancing which I've continued to today, working for a variety of clients.
+In October 2021 I started freelancing which I continued until January 2023, after which I started as a website developer for an advertising and marketing company.

 <hr>